-Overmyer, a Democrat, was the representative for Ohio's 13th congressional district from 1915 to 1919.
+Overmyer was the representative for Ohio’s 13th congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Dec 1915 to Mar 1919, Overmyer missed 100 of 423 roll call votes, which is 23.6%.
 This is on par with the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.